hernanmorales-navarrete/EPIC_5/Dorothy_Coding_Challenge/README.md

 ## Stage 1 notification date:

-Groups that advance to Stage 2 will be notified by **20 May 2025**.
+Groups that advance to Stage 2 will be notified by **9 June 2025**.
 Groups that don't advance to Stage 2 will also be notified.